 Panels of OEB Commissioners will continue to make determinations which establish rates that are just and reasonable and which are made on the basis of evidence before them.
 In its consideration of innovation by licensed electricity distributors, the OEB will also continue to have regard to the restrictions on business activity laid out in section 71 of the Act, which prohibits these entities (and transmitters) from undertaking non-utility activities within the utility business, subject to certain exceptions.
 A distributor may wish to refer to the OEB's Innovation Sandbox to discuss innovative approaches, and to obtain customized guidance.
-If distributors engage in activities that fall within the parameters set out in section 71(2), (3) or (4) of the Act, those non-distribution activities must be accounted for separately from distribution activities to assist the OEB in ensuring that costs related to these non-distribution activities are not included in rates.
+If distributors engage in activities that fall within the parameters set out in section 71(2), (3) or (4) of the Act, those non-distribution activities must be accounted for separately from distribution activities are not included in rates.

 Distributors are encouraged to include in their cost-based applications a description of the ways that their approach to innovation have shaped the application.
 This could include an explanation of its approach to innovation in its business more generally, or related to specific projects or technologies, including enabling characteristics or constraints in its ability to undertake innovative solutions, for enhancing the provision of distribution services in a way that benefits customers, or facilitating its customer's ability to innovate in how it receives electricity services.
-Distributors could also include an explanation of how innovative alternatives4 have been considered in place of traditional investments.
+Distributors could also include an explanation of how innovative alternatives have been considered in place of traditional investments.